Political positions of David Cameron: Rail transport

-After the 2010 General Election, the new Conservative-led Coalition continued Labour's policies on rail transport largely unaltered after a pause to review the finances, keeping the privatised system in place.
+Following the 2010 General Election, the new Conservative-led Coalition continued Labour's policies on rail transport largely unaltered after a pause to review the finances, keeping the privatised system in place.
 There was continuing support for the High Speed 2 scheme and further developing plans for the route.
 Whilst initially showing scepticism towards the electrification of the Great Western route, they later gave the project its backing and work began formally in 2012.
 Crossrail and the upgrade to Thameslink are due for opening in 2018.

-The Government has moved towards allowing more competition on the intercity network through open access operators.
+The Government has moved towards allowing more competition on the intercity network through open-access operators.
 In 2015 it approved a service run by Alliance Rail to operate between London and Blackpool, and both Alliance and FirstGroup have applied to run open access services on the East Coast Main Line.

 In January 2015, Cameron said "We've made sure that rail fares cannot go up by more than inflation.
 So the rail fare increase this year, as last year, is linked to inflation, and I think that's right.
 In previous years it's gone up by more than inflation.
 But, of course, what you're seeing on our railways is a £38bn investment project.
 And that money is coming, of course, from taxpayers, from the government, and from farepayers as well."
 He said Britain was seeing "the biggest investment in our roads since the 1970s, but in our railways since Victorian times".